 In addition, WordPress 5.7 introduced vertical button alignment in the block editor.
 Users will also have the option of selecting a preset percentage width for their buttons.

 - WordPress 5.9 – Release: Jan 25th, 2022

-WordPress 5.9 introduced a feature that was waited for in a long while: full-site editing.
-From now on, you could design a whole website (from header till footer) in the same interface, as long as you are using a full-site theme.
+WordPress 5.9 introduced a feature waiting for a long while: full-site editing.
+You could design a whole website (from header to footer) in the same interface, as long as you use a full-site theme.

 Here is a list of the theme blocks introduced in WordPress 5.9:

 - Next Post;